elyhahami18/CS50FinalProj/README.md

 - Other dependencies listed in `requirements.txt` -- namely, numpy, dotenv, and openai.

 ## Installation
-To get <The Linear Algebra Web App> up and running on your local machine, follow these steps using VSCODE IDE:
+To get the Linear Algebra Web App up and running on your local machine, follow these steps using Visual Studio Code (VSCode):

 1. Clone the repository: git clone <https://github.com/elyhahami18/CS50FinalProj.git>